newcleo-dev-team/glow/docs/source/getting_started.rst

 setting up a geometry layout, assigning properties to its regions, and exporting the layout in the *TDT* format, used by *DRAGON5* for tracking analyses.
+The following sections include images to graphically present the results of applying the described functionalities of |TOOL|.
+All of the images represent geometry layouts generated in *SALOME* and displayed in its 3D viewer.

 Geometry Definition
 -------------------